13 Greatest Irish Symbols That Will Blow Your Mind

 What are the Most Iconic Irish Symbols?

-In this Irish symbol guide we will discuss the most iconic Irish symbols, some you may already be familiar with, and hopefully introduce you to some new ones.
+In this Irish symbol guide, we will discuss the most iconic Celtic and Irish symbols.
+Some of you may already be familiar with and guaranteed we will introduce you to some new ones as well!

 Additionally, we provide the meaning of each Irish symbol and detail their origins to offer you a richer understanding.